Authorization to transport

 If you are transporting the firearms personally, the following information applies.

-You do not need an ATT for non-restricted firearms that you transport yourself.
+You do not need an Authorization to Transport for non-restricted firearms that you transport yourself.

 Restricted or prohibited firearms

-You need to obtain an ATT from the provincial or territorial Chief Firearms Officer:
+You need to obtain an Authorization to Transport from the provincial or territorial Chief Firearms Officer:

 - if you own a restricted or prohibited firearm and are moving to a new address